 CASE: HILLERS VS. OSF

 The claimant in this instance was Lois Doty.
 She complained that the nursing home she stayed at was responsible for her pressure sores.
 Her lawsuit alleged that that they insufficiently developed or did not create at all a plan to stop them from arising.
 Additionally, her complaint stated that the defendant facility inadequately trained its employees, supervised her, and other related failures.
 Eventually, the woman died and her representatives argued that it was related to the bed sores and nursing home’s negligent care.
 Prior to trial, the two sides entered into a confidential settlement for $120,000.

 The victim in this dispute was William Valentine.
 He had recently fractured his hip and doctors placed him in traction until they could operate on him to perform a hip replacement.
 Not more than a few days later, medical staff noted that he had stage 3 pressure sores.
 The sores complicated into stave IV not long after this and necessitated debridement as well as stool diversion.
 He sued the facility and treating doctors for negligence.
 He alleged their incompetence led to the growth of his bed sores and he sought compensation to recover for his injuries.
 The defendants denied any wrongdoing so the matter went to trial where the jury awarded him $150,000 in recovery.

 Illinois law allows the family of an individual who has developed a pressure sore at a nursing home or hospital to file a lawsuit against the facility where the wound developed or progressed.
-Our law firm has experience prosecuting these cases and is committed to holding negligent facilities fully accountable.
+Our network of attorneys has experience prosecuting these cases and is committed to holding negligent facilities fully accountable.
 We invite you to contact our office for a free review of your situation and how we can assist you with getting the maximum financial compensation you are entitled to under the law.